Super Mario Advance 4: Super Mario Bros. 3

 This weird door frame or whatever it is was never deleted when the tileset was ported over.
 Twice.

-The updated tires and spikes from the SNES version.
+The updated tire, spikes, and propeller from the SNES version.

 Super Mario Advance 2 Leftovers